The 1996 Winter White out

 An RAC patrol man, stuck with his break-down vehicle in the stationary

-queue on the New Road hill out of Whitehaven, said: "This
+queue on the New Road hill out of Whitehaven, said: "This is getting

 serious.
-There are old people out there who have been in their
+There are old people out there who have been in their cars all

 night and could be suffering from hypothermia.
-We cannot get to
+We cannot get to them and

 some of them are likely to be in need of help and medical attention."

-Police allowed traffic to start moving again out of Whitehaven
+Police allowed traffic to start moving again out of Whitehaven about

 9am on Tuesday, a single-line route having been opened up to Workington

-through clusters of immobile vehicles and deep and drifting snow
+through clusters of immobile vehicles and deep and drifting snow on both

 sides of the road.

-But within 30 minutes everything was at a standstill again, with
+But within 30 minutes everything was at a standstill again, with police

 trying to create a way through for snow ploughs.